NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 from the command line, so users can easily check whether or not the plugin they've created is valid.

-``validate`` follows the interface defined validation-protocol for a certain plugin.
+``validate`` (or ``val``) follows the interface defined validation-protocol for a certain plugin.
 To get a listing of plugins available for validation, run the command ``geoips list plugins -p <package_name>``, where ``-p`` is an optional flag representing the package we want to list plugins from.

 To validate a plugin we will need the full path to the plugin you want validated.
+See
+    geoips list test-datasets
-See an example of this shown below.
+an example of this shown below.

 ::

+    geoips val /full/path/to/geoips/geoips/plugins/yaml/products/abi.yaml
     geoips validate /full/path/to/geoips/geoips/plugins/yaml/products/abi.yaml
     geoips validate /full/path/to/<pkg_name>/<pkg_name>/plugins/<plugin_type>/<interface>/plugin.<ext>